laszlocph/website/_posts/2019-02-28-The-ultime-DroneCI-caching-guide.md

 On the Drone plugin site there is a featured volume based cache, it's the `drillster/drone-volume-cache`.

-The plugin is [well documented](http://plugins.drone.io/drillster/drone-volume-cache/){:target="\_blank"} and should you have additonal questions, the plugin's source code is [hosted on Github](https://github.com/Drillster/drone-volume-cache/blob/master/cacher.sh){:target="\_blank"}.
+The plugin is [well documented](http://plugins.drone.io/drillster/drone-volume-cache/){:target="\_blank"} and should you have additional questions, the plugin's source code is [hosted on Github](https://github.com/Drillster/drone-volume-cache/blob/master/cacher.sh){:target="\_blank"}.

-We have three steps in the drone file after adjusting the previous example to use this volume cache.
-We wrapped the build step with restore and rebuild steps which are responsible to handle the cache state.
+There are three steps in the drone file after adjusting the previous example to use this volume cache.
+I wrapped the build step with restore and rebuild steps which are responsible to handle the cache state.

 The mount paths also changed.
-We pointed the Drone host mounts to the `/cache` in container path and the plugin is responsible to copy the cache content to the `node_modules` folder.
+I pointed the Drone host mounts to the `/cache` in-container-path and the plugin is responsible to copy the cache content to the `node_modules` folder.

 ```
 kind: pipeline